-Officers were on patrol in the area when they observed a vehicle without registration tabs on the license plate.
+Officers were on patrol in the area when they observed a vehicle, without front plates, fail to slow down or stop at a posted stop sign.
 The officers conducted a traffic stop and a computer check revealed that the driver's license had been suspended.
+Further investigation revealed that the vehicle also had a false license plate in the back.
 The driver was cited.